bridge art project

 The Bridge Art Project humbly recognises that we stand and work in footsteps millennia old.

-We acknowledge the traditional owners, the Yorta Yorta people, whose land the Bridge Art Project is located.
+We acknowledge the traditional owners, the Yorta Yorta people, on whose land the Bridge Art Project is located.

 We respect and honour their Ancestors, Elders, Family Groups, culture and traditions that have nurtured their lands and waters, always.